 Computing & AI

-This thrust adapts our foundational thrusts to optimize lifecycle carbon—both embodied and operational carbon—for AI applications, large-scale cloud platforms, edge networks, and client devices, while also extending equipment lifetimes.
+This thrust adapts our foundational thrusts to optimize energy efficiency and resilience for AI applications, large-scale cloud platforms, edge networks, and client devices, while also extending equipment lifetimes.

 Use-Inspired